joone/joone.github.io/content/posts/proxy-support-puppeteer/index.md

   }

 ```
 At that time, I was quite busy with my project, so I did not submit the changes upstream.
-Eventually, Pavel Feldman, a Google engineer, implemented proxy support for each BrowseContext and merged his patch to upstream.
+Eventually, Pavel Feldman, a Google engineer, implemented proxy support for each BrowserContext and merged his patch upstream.

 https://chromium-review.googlesource.com/c/chromium/src/+/2226298

-Despite of this proxy support, the createIncognitoBrowserContext function within Puppeteer remained unchanged.
+Despite this proxy support, the `createIncognitoBrowserContext` function within Puppeteer remained unchanged.
 So I recently made a change to Puppeteer that allows developers to set proxy settings for each BrowserContext:
 https://github.com/puppeteer/puppeteer/pull/7516

-### How to set a proxy for indivisual browse context
+## How to set a proxy for an individual browser context

-We can now set a diffrent proxy for each indivisual BrowseContext at runtime.
+We can now set a different proxy for each individual BrowserContext at runtime.
 ```JS
 "use strict";